dhmunro/dudley/README.md

 # The Dudley Layout Language

-Dudley is a data description language which has roughly the same scope as HDF5 or PDB metadata, plus some features of XDR.
-Dudley code is a text file or stream (using any newline convention) that describes the layout of data in a file, which may also contain parameter values describing multidimensional array shapes.
-A complete "program" in the Dudley language is called a "layout".
-A Dudley layout file has the preferred name extension ".dud".
+Dudley is a data description language which has roughly the same scope as HDF5 or PDB metadata, plus many features of XDR.
+Dudley code is a UTF-8 text file or stream (using any newline convention) that describes the layout of data in a file, which may also contain parameter values describing multidimensional array shapes.
+A complete program in the Dudley language is called a "layout".
+A Dudley layout file has the preferred name extension ".dud"; the layout may be appended to the end of a binary data file to create a single self-describing binary file.

-While a Dudley layout can precisely describe the data layout of a particular binary file, like HDF5 or PDB metadata, Dudley can also describe a parametrized layout which can apply to a wide range of individual binary files having the same variables but different array shapes.
+A Dudley layout can precisely describe the data layout of a particular binary file, like HDF5 or PDB metadata.
+Dudley can also describe a parametrized layout which can apply to a wide range of individual binary files or streams having the same variables but different array shapes.
 This extended capability is similar to XDR.
-However, unlike XDR, Dudley is designed to be able to specify the precise address of data in a file without streaming through the entire file.

-There are at least three distinct use cases for Dudley:

-1. The layout explicitly defines the addresses of every item in a single specific file.
-This is what PDB and HDF5 metadata is designed to do.
-The description may contain parameters defined as fixed values in the layout, but these are a form of documentation like named dimension lengths in netCDF.

-2. The layout is intended to describe many different data streams, but the consumer will always read the entire data stream in serial order.
-The data stream may contain parameters describing dimension lengths of objects later in the stream, so one layout may describe streams with different sized arrays.
-This is what XDR is designed to do, which is similar to the Python pickle protocol.
-Potentially it is useful for files as well, when the consumer will always read the entire file sequentially.

-3. The layout is intended to describe many different files, and the consumer is expected to read only random parts of the file.
-This can be made reasonably efficient if the parameters are all collected at the beginning of the file, so the reader can compute the actual addresses of everything in the file from the information in a small block at its beginning.
-In this case, the Dudley layout is a template for many files, a capability which none of our existing tools has.
+Unlike either HDF5 (or PDB) or XDR, a Dudley layout can also serve as a template for a whole class of binary data files.
+For example, a single Dudley layout could describe every restart dump file for a physics simulation program.
+Note that with comments, such a layout can also serve to document the meaning of every variable required to describe the simulation state at a given time.
+Such a simulation program could also generate custom dump files specified by smaller Dudley layouts unique to each run.

+In this template mode, Dudley also supports parallel processing dumps to multiple files, each containing only the blocks of the simulation owned by subset of the processors.

 ## Namespaces

-Dudley keeps three separate namespaces for data types, parameters, and variables.
+Dudley has three types of named objects: data types, parameters, and variables.
 The grammar completely determines the context of all symbolic names.
+There is only one global data type namespace for the entire file, but every struct (compound data type) and group (dict) has its own parameter and variable namespaces.

 In the following description, a type name will be called simply "type", a parameter name simply "param", and a variable name simply "var".
 (Struct member names and variable names are treated in exactly the same way, so "var" may also represent a struct member.)
-There is only one global type namespace for the entire file, but every struct data type and group (dict) has its own parameter and variable namespaces.
 In the case of groups, the parameter namespaces of the parent groups will be searched in reverse order, so the parameter namespace is hierarchical in this sense.

-Symbols in the Dudley language must be legal variable names in C or Python, that is begin with A-Za-z_ and continue with either those characters or digits 0-9.
-However, there are no reserved words in Dudley; you are free to use whatever names you please.
+There are no reserved words in Dudley; you are free to use whatever names you please.
 The grammar of Dudley is defined entirely by punctuation characters.

+Symbolic names in the Dudley language must be legal variable names in C or Python, that is begin with A-Za-z_ and continue with either those characters or digits 0-9.
+However, other languages allow other characters, so a Dudley name may also be an arbitrary text string enclosed in quotes (either ' or ").
+You can escape quote or backslash characters with a backslash (\).
+Such quoted names must be confined to a single input line.

 ## Comments